Cristine Rotenberg: Career

 Rotenberg worked as an analyst for Statistics Canada, an agency of the Canadian government.
 Her work focused on crime statistics and had included analysis of sexual assault reporting amid the #MeToo movement.
 Despite lucrative success with her other endeavours, Rotenberg expressed her desire to maintain her analyst work for reliability and fulfillment not available in her YouTube career.

 Rotenberg's Simply Nailogical YouTube channel was launched with her first video on June 18, 2014.
 The channel was preceded by her Simply Nailogical blog which launched in February 2014.
 She posted pictures of her nail art on the blog and on Instagram, and actively updated her blog until June 2016.
 On YouTube, Rotenberg initially created short nail art videos that were less than two minutes long.
 She later began extending the length of the tutorials and eventually appeared on-camera.

 In June 2016, Rotenberg posted a video of herself applying over 100 coats of nail polish titled "100+ Coats of Nail Polish #POLISHMOUNTAIN".
 The video quickly went viral, and influenced other YouTubers such as Jenna Marbles.
 The Daily Dot called it one of 2016's most popular video trends.
 Soon after the video was posted, her subscriber count doubled.
-Her video was featured in the Fine Brothers' College Kids React series in August 2016.
+Her video was featured in the Fine Brothers's College Kids React series in August 2016.
 The following year, J-14 magazine described her as "the face of nail art in the internet world".
 In 2018, Rotenberg collaborated with F.U.N.
 Lacquer on a nail polish collection.
 Rotenberg has since branched out from nail art tutorials to videos about other topics, and in April 2019, Rotenberg's Simply Nailogical channel was the 19th most popular YouTube channel in Canada with over 6.8 million subscribers and 1.2 billion views.

 Rotenberg has three secondary channels: "Simply Not Logical" was created in September 2015 and primarily contains vlogs and live streams.
 The podcast channel "SimplyPodLogical" and its associated highlights channel "SimplyPodLogical Highlights" launched in early 2020.
-An April 2020 episode of the podcast featured Mazowita and Rotenberg interviewing Dr. Howard Njoo, the Canadian government's deputy chief public health officer, about COVID-19.
+In an April 2020 episode of the podcast, Rotenberg and her partner Benjamin Mazowita interviewed Dr. Howard Njoo, the Canadian government's deputy chief public health officer, about COVID-19.
 The podcast was announced as going on hiatus in March 2024.

 On July 17, 2022, Rotenberg announced that she would cease producing videos for her main channel in order to focus on her personal life and Holo Taco.
-However, she remains active on her secondary channels.
+However, she remains active on her secondary channel where she livestreams weekly.